 assistantships and scholarships.

-Students interested in applying to the MPAc program must complete and submit either an online or paper Application for Graduate Admission.
+Students interested in applying to the MPAc program must complete and submit an online Application for Graduate Admission.

 The following documents are required in order for your application to be considered complete and eligible for review:

 - Official transcripts from each university attended (MSU transcripts past 1988 need not be submitted)

 - Three letters of recommendation.
 These letters should be confidential letters mailed directly by the writer to the Jake Jabs College of Business & Entrepreneurship's Office of Student Services.
 Letters should be written by people who are able to judge your ability to succeed in graduate school, e.g., your undergraduate accounting professors, a CPA who served as your supervisor during an internship, other faculty.
 Please do not ask for letters of recommendation from family members, friends, roommates, etc.

 - One page essay about your motivations for entering the program